 Gamble Rogers Music Festival

 Love the local musicians?
 Well, here’s your chance to listen to all of them during this three-day event that features local, regional, and national music groups.
-This event is to commemorate a recording artist, Gamble Rogers, who passed away by trying to save a drowning swimmer in 1991.
+Held each year to commemorate the famed recording artist, Gamble Rogers, who passed away after trying to save a drowning swimmer in 1991, this festival welcomes music lovers of all kinds.
+A full schedule of performers will be released on line closer to the festival date.

 Romanza Festivale of the Arts